Product Name: Quiet Mind Plus

 - We do not know the exact amount of all ingredients in this stack (a BIG problem!)

 - This supplement contains zero effective nootropic compounds

-If it is a scam or not, I think we will soon figure it out.
-Even if it isn’t, I would never ever try it out!
+If it is a scam or not, we think we will soon figure it out.
+Even if it isn’t, we would never ever try it out!